 Late lunch at Joma’s – a western place with a/c (puh!), spinach-croissant and cappuccino.
 I cooled down even more in my room before I once more went out hunting for dinner.
 I ended up in a back street and good Laotian food: Sticky rice, chili garnished minced meat and Beerlao.

-On my way back I dumped into what looks like the town’s only decent bar.
+On my way back I bumped into what looks like the town’s only decent bar.
 Right on the corner of Nam Phu.
 Met a Norwegian who is here often.
 He works for a Norwegian construction firm.
 I discovered his language by the way he said “hallo” on the phone.
-It was his wife he said to the local lady he was together with…
+It was his wife, he said to the local lady he was together with…

 Wednesday 1.7.2009, Vientiane

 Slept well and had a nice breakfast on the patio.
-Afterward I rented a bicycle for 2 USD a day and pedalled away.
+Afterwards I rented a bicycle for 2 USD a day and pedalled away.
 Hot.